Saturday, February 28, 2026

 That warning exists for a reason.
 Professional standards are not casual suggestions.
 Cities rely on them to shape public investment and guide policy.
 A standard implies established evidence, professional consensus, and independent review.
 Without those foundations, the word “standard” is meaningless.

-For years, I have seen, and helped create, CPTED standards by municipalities and governments.
-Most recently I read about so-called national CPTED standards.
+For years, I have read and helped create CPTED standards for municipalities and governments.
+Most recently I came across some "national CPTED standards" though I'm unsure what makes them national or from where they derive their authority.
 For practitioners and city officials unfamiliar with how standards are developed, such claims may appear credible.
 The language sounds authoritative.
 But standards are not created by declaration.
-They emerge through evidence and multidisciplinary collaboration.
+Their authority emerges through evidence and multidisciplinary collaboration.

 CPTED has a long and well documented history.
 Since its early development in the 1970s, its principles have evolved through research, application, and field tests and they appear in peer reviewed studies, books, and professional publications.

-For example, the International CPTED Association (ICA) has published a scientic CPTED bibliography documenting over 600 hundred studies.
-It also publishes The CPTED Journal, a peer reviewed scientific journal.
+For example, the International CPTED Association (ICA) has published a scientific CPTED bibliography documenting over 600 studies.
+It also publishes The CPTED Journal, a peer-reviewed journal with the latest research studies on the field.

 This is what professional legitimacy looks like.
 Evidence is published.
 Methods are documented.
 Claims are subject to independent review.